MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-data-exchange-definitions.md

  The next step in creating a data exchange definition is to decide which columns or XML elements in the data file map to which fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!NOTE]
 >  The specific mapping depends on the business purpose of the data file to be exchanged and on local variations.
 Even the SEPA bank standard has local variations. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports import of SEPA CAMT bank statement files out\-of\-the\-box.
-This is represented by the **SEPA CAMT** data exchange definition record code in the **Data Exchange Definitions** window.
+This is represented by the **SEPA CAMT** data exchange definition record code on the **Data Exchange Definitions** page.
 For information about the specific field mapping of this SEPA CAMT support, see [Field Mapping When Importing SEPA CAMT Files](across-field-mapping-when-importing-sepa-camt-files.md).

 #### <a name="to-map-columns-in-the-data-file-to-fields-in-included365finincludesd365finmdmd"></a>To map columns in the data file to fields in [!INCLUDE[d365fin](includes/d365fin_md.md)]
 1. On the **Line Definitions** FastTab, select the line for which you want to map columns to fields, and then choose **Field Mapping**.
-The **Data Exchange Mapping** window opens.
+The **Data Exchange Mapping** page opens.
 2. On the **General** FastTab, specify the mapping setup by filling the fields as described in the following table.

     |Field|Description|